 |Nurse Practitioner||Advanced Practice Nurse|

-|Education||Currently a Master’s of Science in Nursing is required at minimum.
-Doctor of Nursing Practice may be required in the future.||APRNs must have at least a Master’s Degree in nursing in order to sit for one of the APRN specialization exams.|
+|Education||Currently a master of science in nursing (MSN) is required at minimum.
+A doctor of nursing practice (DNP) may be required in the future.||APRNs must have at least a master’s degree to sit for one of the APRN specialization exams.|

 ||Typical APRN duties vary widely depending on the nurse’s specialization.
-Nurse Midwives focus on women’s healthcare while Nurse Anesthetists work primarily in surgical settings.|
+Nurse-midwives, for example, focus on women’s healthcare, while nurse anesthetists work primarily in surgical settings.|

-|Can Prescribe Medications?||Yes||Some, but not all, APRNs have prescriptive authority depending on their specialization and the state where they work.|
+|Can Prescribe Medications?||Yes, but the types of medicines and level of supervision is determined by the practice authority laws of the state.||Some, but not all, APRNs have prescriptive authority depending on their specialization and the state where they work.|

 |Common Practice Settings||

 ||Virtually any healthcare setting including hospitals, private practice clinics, and long-term care facilities.
 APRNs may also work in educational or healthcare policy settings.|

 |Licensing & Certification||Certification for nurse practitioners in various specialties is available through both the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners.
 Nurses must also register with the Board of Nursing in the state where they choose to work.||Certification for nurse practitioners and clinical nurse specialists is available through the American Nurses Credentialing Center (ANCC).
 Certification for nurse anesthetists is available from the National Board of Certification & Recertification for Nurse Anesthetists (NBCRNA).
 Certification for nurse-midwives is available through the American Midwifery Certification Board (AMCB).|